mercedes-benz/product-kit_vue/README.md

 },
 ```

-Your Vuetify components should now be styled accordingly to the styleguide of Daimler TSS!
+Your Vuetify components should now be styled accordingly to the styleguide of Mercedes-Benz Tech Innovation!

 ## Usage

 ### Colors

-Product Kit Vue comes with all custom Daimler TSS colors like `primary` (corporate blue) or `secondary` (corporate pink) and their shades (`lighten-1` to `lighten 5` and `darken-1` to `darken-4`).
+Product Kit Vue comes with all custom Mercedes-Benz Tech Innovation colors like `primary` (corporate blue) or `secondary` (corporate pink) and their shades (`lighten-1` to `lighten 5` and `darken-1` to `darken-4`).
 It furthermore supports the standard Vuetify color palette, including colors like `green` or `blue-grey`.

-You can use the custom Daimler TSS colors in different ways:
+You can use the custom Mercedes-Benz Tech Innovation colors in different ways:

 - In the `color` attribute of supporting elements like `v-btn` or `v-sheet`
 - Adding `class="primary"` to an element will change the background color of it.
 Adding for example `class="primary darken-3"` will apply a darker blue